-- Christmas Songs: "Blue Christmas" is still one of the most-played songs whenever December rolls around, but he recorded two full Christmas albums and a one-off single ("If Every Day Was Like Christmas") as well.
+- Christmas Songs: His rendition of "Blue Christmas" is still one of the most-played songs whenever December rolls around, but he recorded two full Christmas albums and a one-off single ("If Every Day Was Like Christmas") as well.

 - Corpsing: Elvis throws in a random mondegreen in this live performance of "Are You Lonesome Tonight?" ("Do you gaze at your bald head and wish you had hair?")
 He thought it was funny and could not stop laughing.
 But after a while, neither could the audience.
 Legend says it that the laughter was brought on by a combination of seeing a bald man in the audience as he sang the line and got more hysterical from the lone backup singer just carrying on as if nothing happened.

 - Dead Artists Are Better: By the time he died he'd fallen into a slump again after his late 60s comeback.
 He hadn't had a Top 10 hit in America since 1972 and a Top 20 hit since 1974.
 One immediate effect of the resurgent interest in him after his death was that his current single "Way Down" had been falling down the charts after peaking at #31, but immediately started a second run and wound up getting to #18.